 The annual OLSAS Application Guide provides you with all the details you need to create an account and complete the application process.
 You may create your account as early as mid-August for the current application cycle.
 You are strongly encouraged to begin the application process early and allow sufficient time for the processing of all your documents.
 Please read the Application Guide carefully, including the Western Law pages, to ensure you comply with all application requirements.

-The application for the 2018 admissions cycle is available now.
+The application admissions cycle will be made available in late-August.
 The deadline for first-year applications is November 1 for admission the following September.
 All documentation, including transcripts and reference letters, must be received by OLSAS by this date.

 Please also visit our FAQ for First Year Applicants.